juev/awesome-stars/README.md

 ## Others

+- [salmer/CppDeveloperRoadmap](https://github.com/salmer/CppDeveloperRoadmap) - Roadmap for learning the C++ programming language for beginners and experienced devs.
 - [a8m/golang-cheat-sheet](https://github.com/a8m/golang-cheat-sheet) - An overview of Go syntax and features.
 - [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - :sunglasses: A curated list of add-ons that extend/enhance the git CLI.
 - [dariubs/GoBooks](https://github.com/dariubs/GoBooks) - List of Golang books